puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 In order to be able to *use* the GAE in our policy gradient algorithm (again, this means computing gradients and shifting the weights of the policy to maximize an objective), we need some value function $$V_\phi$$ parameterized by a neural network.
-Again, this is part of the **actor-critic** framework, where the "critic" provides the value function estimate.
+This is part of the **actor-critic** framework, where the "critic" provides the value function estimate.

 Let $$\hat{V}_t = \sum_{l=0}^\infty \gamma^l r_{t+l}$$ be the discounted sum of
 rewards.
 The authors propose the following optimization procedure to find the